To root for the Mets, you Must Endure The Suffering

 Tom Terrific, Mets horrific

 Speaking of trades, the punishment to those who grew up during the Seaver years is the spring of 1977 when "The Franchise" got flustered, both by a contract that left him underpaid in the new era of free agency and an ownership that outright refused to dabble in this new form of player acquisition.
-This led to sniping between Seaver and team president, Donald Grant, the latter of whom used his relationship with newspaper columnist Dick Young to attack Seaver through the media.
+This led to sniping between Seaver and team president M. Donald Grant, who used his relationship with newspaper columnist Dick Young to attack Seaver through the media.

 On June 15, 1977, the Mets traded Seaver to the Reds, a mistake from which it took years to recover.
 Other than a few brief weeks of excitement in 1980 and at the end of the 1981 strike-shortened season, being a Mets fan from 1977 to 1983 was miserable.
 Their winning percentage in that span was that of a 65-win team.
 They scored the fewest runs and had the lowest OPS of any team.
 The 1980 team hit 61 home runs ... for the season.
 No wonder they had games in which fewer than 2,000 fans showed up.